ric2b/Vivaldi-browser/chromium/ipc/README.md

 ```

 and finally you need to update the usage of the old IPC by probably deleting
-lots of ugly code which sets up a `UtilityProcessHostImpl` and replacing it
+lots of ugly code which sets up a `UtilityProcessHost` and replacing it with
-with something like:
+something like:

 ``` cpp
 void OnDecodedPng(const std::vector<uint8_t>& rgba_data) { /* ... */ }